Real briefs, set by real clients, judged by top creatives

 Your ideas will be seen and judged by the representatives of the brand, along with a panel of top creatives from around the world.

-Entry to the awards is open to anyone in full or part-time education; recent graduates who finished their course within the past two years; anyone under the age of 24.
+Entry to the awards is open to anyone in full or part-time education; recent graduates who finished their course within the past two years; anyone 23 or under.

 The 2015 Briefs